backand/todos-with-users/README.md

 1. Create a new application in [Backand](https://www.backand.com/apps).
-2. After creation, paste the following JSON into the "Custom Model" text box on the "New Hosted Database" tab.
+2. After creation, open the Model under Objects menu, click on 'Model JSON' tab and paste the following JSON.
 This JSON represents two objects that will be created in your database: the tasks list, named 'todo', and the users list.
 The two objects are related via the 'created_by' field in the 'todo' object and the collection 'todo' in the object 'users'.

   ```json
   [